ansible/ansible/rst/modules.rst

 copy
 ````

 The copy module moves a file on the local box to remote locations.
+In addition to the options
+listed below, the arguments available to the `file` module can also be passed to the copy
+module.

 *src*: